Skip to main content

 Disclaimer

 Step 1.
-Determine the impact to decide whether to establish a digital worker identity.
-Much like the human worker, a digital worker should undergo a similar vetting process before being granted network or application access.
+Determine the Impact: Consider the potential impacts, if any, when deciding whether to establish a digital worker identity.
+Much like a human worker, a digital worker should undergo a vetting process before being granted network or application access.
 Not all digital workers may require a unique identity.
-Work with the agency’s ICAM governance structure2 to:
+Work with the agency’s Identity, Credential, and Access Management (ICAM) governance structure to:

-• Create or expand the agency ICAM governance structure and policies for digital worker identity management oversight;
+• Create or expand the agency ICAM governance structure and policies for digital worker identity management oversight.

 • Identify a digital worker adverse impact level.3

-The Digital Worker Impact Evaluation Matrix is a scoring tool.
+The Digital Worker Impact Evaluation Matrix (Table 1) is a scoring tool.
 It uses six factors to score the risk of a digital worker’s scope and access.
 Agencies can use the risk score to determine an overall adverse impact level.

 Key Point

 Agencies may decide that digital workers with low adverse impact levels do not require a digital identity.
-If an agency’s policy demands that all digital workers require a digital identity, they should follow the Moderate level process.
+If an agency’s policy demands that all digital workers require a digital identity, they should follow the Moderate level process

 This playbook should aid agencies in integrating digital worker identity management processes into existing enterprise identity management policies.